-Biogeochemistry; what is it and how has Lake Superior's storms changed its water?
-Ellen Cooney, PhD Candidate in Water Resources Sceince at the University of Minnestota, joins our host Jesse Schomberg to discuss.
+Biogeochemistry; what is it and how have Lake Superior's storms changed its water?
+Ellen Cooney, a PhD candidate in Water Resources Science at the University of Minnesota, discusses her research on this topic with our host Jesse Schomberg.

 The "gales of November came early" Wednesday.
 Duluth's lakewalk became a casualty for the third time this year and the National Weather Service reports we've already had more precipitation by October 10 than we usually get in a whole month.